 Other complications of untreated hernias include:

-- incarceration: the intestines become trapped outside of the abdomen; this may cause blockage to the intestines or stop blood supply
+- Incarceration: The intestines become trapped outside the abdomen.
+This may cause blockage to the intestines or stop blood supply.

-- strangulation: occurs when blood is cut off to the intestines.
+- Strangulation: This occurs when blood to the intestines is blocked.
 Part of the intestines may die or begin to decay.
-Immediate surgery is required as the bowel may also become blocked off
+Immediate surgery is necessary as the bowel may also become blocked off.

 In the early stages of a hernia, a person may be able to “fix” their own hernia.
 Some people may feel the bulge in the abdomen and push the organs back inside.
 This is called reducing the hernia.
-Reducing often works temporarily until surgery is performed.
+Reducing often works temporarily until the patient undergoes surgery.